Min-Thant-Hein-17/Ai_Mastery/README.md

 # Ai_Mastery
-This is the Ai Mastery repository.
+This repository is the collection archive of my Ai Mastery.